williamfedele/Roboprof/README.md

 - Don't forget to update the this README file when appropriate

 ## Project structure
-- `data` folder contains the datasets used for this project, can be downloaded from `https://opendata.concordia.ca/datasets/`
+- `data` folder contains the datasets used for this project, can be downloaded from `https://opendata.concordia.ca/datasets/`.
+It also contains CSVs such as grades.csv and students.csv in order to create some Student classes along with course completions in order to facilitate our queries.
-- `content` folder contains lectures and slides
+- `content` folder contains lectures and their contents for 2 courses we chose for this assignment.
 - `queries` folder contains the queries and their outputs

+## Project scripts
+- `academic_builder.py` script is responsible for parsing the grades, students, and universities CSV files in the data folder and creating their respective triples.
+- `content_builder.py` script is responsible for parsing the content subfolder and its contents.
+This folder contains more subfolders for each course we've chosen to include.
+Each course has another subfolder for each lecture which contains their slides, worksheets and other contents.
+- `course_builder.py` script is responsible for parsing the two Concordia University CSV catalogs containing all of the courses and related fields.
+- `graph_builder.py` script is responsible for executing each of the above 3 scripts using their methods which each return a graph.
+This script then consolidates them into one graph and outputs the result into turtle format and ntriples format within the output folder.

 ## SPARQL server setup
-first, make sure to generate our ttl/nt files by running python main.py.
+First, make sure to generate our ttl/nt files by running python main.py.

 On Mac:
 - Install Apache Jena Fuseki (`brew install fuseki` if you have homebrew).